 LED & Contraindications

-The contraindications information published below is to help keep you informed so you can enjoy the benefits of LED with confidence.
+The information below on contraindications is provided to help keep you informed so you can enjoy the benefits of LED with confidence.

-DO NOT use The Light Salon Boost® Advanced LED Mask, Bib, Patch or Collar to treat any other conditions apart from those listed in the indications for use.
-The Advanced LED Mask, Bib and Patch have not been tested for any other conditions than those listed and the risk is unknown.
+DO NOT use The Light Salon Boost® Advanced LED Mask to treat any other conditions apart from those listed in the indications for use.
+The Advanced LED Mask has not been tested for any conditions other than those listed, and the risk is unknown.

-DO NOT use The Light Salon Boost® Advanced LED Mask, Bib, Patch or Collar if you are pregnant, planning on becoming pregnant or breastfeeding.
-The Advanced LED Mask, Bib and Patch has NOT been tested on pregnant or breast-feeding women and therefore the risk to the foetus, neonate or pregnant women is unknown.
+DO NOT use The Light Salon Boost® Advanced LED Mask if you are pregnant, planning to become pregnant, or breastfeeding.
+The Advanced LED Mask has NOT been tested on pregnant or breastfeeding women, and therefore the risk to the foetus, neonate or pregnant women is unknown.

-DO NOT use The Light Salon Boost® Advanced LED Mask, Bib, Patch or Collar if you suffer from lupus erythematosus, photosensitive eczema or albinism.
-If you use the Advanced LED Mask, Bib or Patch to treat lupus erythematosus, photosensitive eczema or albinism you may cause a severe skin reaction.
+DO NOT use The Light Salon Boost® Advanced LED Mask if you suffer from lupus erythematosus, photosensitive eczema or albinism.
+If you use the Advanced LED Mask to treat lupus erythematosus, photosensitive eczema or albinism, you may cause a severe skin reaction.

-DO NOT use The Light Salon Boost® Advanced LED Mask, Bib, Patch or Collar if you suffer from any photosensitive disorder (sensitisation to light).
-If you use the Advanced LED Mask, Bib or Patch and you suffer from a photosensitive disorder you may cause a severe skin reaction.
+DO NOT use The Light Salon Boost® Advanced LED Mask if you suffer from any photosensitive disorder (sensitisation to light).
+If you use the Advanced LED Mask and have a photosensitive disorder, you may experience a severe skin reaction.

-DO NOT use The Light Salon Boost® Advanced LED Mask, Bib, Patch or Collar if you are taking any medication that can cause photosensitivity.
-If you use the Advanced LED Mask, Bib or Patch and you are taking any medication that can causes photosensitivity you may cause a severe skin reaction.
+DO NOT use The Light Salon Boost® Advanced LED Mask if you are taking any medication that can cause photosensitivity.
+If you use the Advanced LED Mask and you are taking any medication that can cause photosensitivity, you may cause a severe skin reaction.

 DO NOT use The Light Salon Boost® Advanced LED Mask if you suffer from any genetic conditions of the eye.